-Complaints which highlight a safeguarding concern will result in the Head of Safeguarding leading an investigation, as per the management of allegations procedure.
-Complaints can be received via the Charter System Address (charter@manutd.co.uk).
-Safeguarding disclosures can be closed and referred to CCT to be treated as a complaint.
-The Club's Charter will be followed in this instance and reported on a weekly basis in line with current management complaint reporting procedures.
-If appropriate, copies of minutes of the relevant meetings, planning, agreed next steps and conclusion maybe shared.
-All Human Resources Policies and Procedures will be followed if the complaint is against a member of staff or volunteer.
+Complaints received by the Club from members of the public which highlight a safeguarding concern will result in the Head of Safeguarding leading an investigation, as per the management of allegations procedure.
+If the investigation into the safeguarding issue raised is subsequently closed or otherwise resolved, then the complaint may still be addressed (if appropriate) in line with the procedures set out in the Club Charter).
+In such cases, the Club Charter will be followed and reported on a weekly basis in line with current management complaint reporting procedures.
+All Human Resources Policies and Procedures will be followed if the Complaint is against a colleague or volunteer.